 - Basholi is a small town, but no short of tourist attractions.
 Visit Basholi Fort, Atal Setu Bridge and Ranjit Sagar Dam lake to cover the highlights.

-- The town offers a few private guest houses as well as TRC Basholi, run by Jammu government.
+- The town offers a few private guest houses as well as TRC Basholi, run by the Jammu government.

 - No matter what season, you will certainly enjoy Jammu to Basholi trip.